Domowina: Name

 The Sorbian word Domowina is a poetic expression for 'homeland'.
 The name was proposed by Domowina co-founder Bogumił Šwjela, then Lutheran pastor of Nochten and Sorbian linguist.

 History

 The Domowina institution, founded in Hoyerswerda in 1912, is situated in Bautzen (Budyšin) in Saxony alongside other cultural institutions of the Sorbian people for which it serves as an umbrella organization.

 The Domowina was closed by Nazi authorities in 1937 and reopened on 10 May 1945, right after the end of World War II, and regained official status in the German Democratic Republic.

 Under East German rule, Domowina was a mass organization included in the National Front, and was effectively controlled by the SED.
 Though the government did recognize Sorbs as a linguistic community within the GDR, they were not recognized as a minority, which ran contrary to the demands of the league.
-Upon the fall of communism in East Germany and German reunification, Domowina was reformed yet again, this time as an independent organization.
+Upon the fall of communism in East Germany and German reunification, Domowina was reformed yet again on 17 March 1990, this time as an independent organization.